Thevesh-Chandran/Database-Management-Systems-Final-Report/README.md

-# Performance, Scalability, and Consistency Evaluation of CockroachDB and MongoDB
+# A Comparative Study of NoSQL and NewSQL Databases: Scalability, Consistency, and Performance Analysis

 This repository contains all code, scripts, and instructions for reproducing the experiments conducted in the research on evaluating **NewSQL (CockroachDB)** and **NoSQL (MongoDB)** databases.
 The experiments focus on **performance, scalability, and data consistency (ACID properties)** using a controlled dataset of 100,000 sales records.